theiagen/tbp-parser/README.md

 4. The section object created in the `run()` function is of the `Laboratorian` class (`Laboratorian.py`).
 This class is initialized with the input JSON file.
 The `create_laboratorian_report()` method is then called on the object, which begins by performing the `iterate_section()` method on the different variant sections belonging to its input JSON.
     - The `iterate_section()` takes two items: the variant section of the input JSON and the `row_list` which is a list of `Row` objects (explained later) to be included in the Laboratorian report.
 The method iterates through each variant in the section and creates a `Variant` object (`Variant.py`) for each one.
     - The `Variant` class represents a single variant reported by TBProfiler.
 This class is initialized by turning each item of the variant's dictionary into an attribute.
 The first method called on the object is `extract annotations()` which divides the annotation field of a `Variant` into individual annotations.
 Depending on if the object has an `annotation` attribute, each item in that field is turned into a `Row` object (`Row.py`).
 If not, every antimicrobial drug in the `gene_associated_drugs` attribute is transformed into a `Row`.
 This is because we preferentially examine the `annotation` field as it may contain a WHO resistance interpretation which takes priority over any expert rules applied in the `gene_associated_drugs` field.
     - The `Row` class represents a single row in the Laboratorian report; each attribute is a column in the report.
 Its initialization step is fairly complicated.
-As input, it can take the originating `Variant` object, a `who_confidence`, the associated antimicrobial drug, the originating gene (default _None_), the depth of the mutation (default 0), and the frequency of the mutation (default _None_).
+As input, it can take the originating `Variant` object, a `confidence`, the associated antimicrobial drug, the originating gene (default _None_), the depth of the mutation (default 0), and the frequency of the mutation (default _None_).
         - If the originating `Variant` object is _not_ None, the `Row` object is initialized with the following attributes taken directly from the originating `Variant`:
             - `tbprofiler_gene_name`: the gene name (optionally provided during initialization)
             - `tbprofiler_locus_tag`: the locus tag